Interface for accessing Amazon IVS.

 Authorization is about granting permissions.
 You need to be authorized to view Amazon IVS private channels.
 (Private channels are channels that are enabled for "playback authorization.")

 All Amazon IVS API requests must be authenticated with a signature.
-The AWS Command-Line Interface (CLI) and Amazon IVS Player SDKs take care of signing the underlying API calls for you.
+The Amazon Web Services Command-Line Interface (CLI) and Amazon IVS Player SDKs take care of signing the underlying API calls for you.
 However, if your application calls the Amazon IVS API directly, it’s your responsibility to sign the requests.

-You generate a signature using valid AWS credentials that have permission to perform the requested action.
-For
+You generate a signature using valid Amazon Web Services credentials that have permission to perform the requested

-example, you must sign PutMetadata requests with a signature generated from an IAM user account that has the
+action.
+For example, you must sign PutMetadata requests with a signature generated from an IAM user account that has

 For more information:

-Authentication and generating signatures — See Authenticating Requests (AWS Signature Version 4) in the AWS General Reference.
+Authentication and generating signatures — See Authenticating Requests (Amazon Web Services Signature Version 4) in the Amazon Web Services General Reference.